 Are you a primatologist or conservationist?
 Did you know that conducting a population census for mountain gorillas is of great importance in conservation and tourism?
 Mountain gorillas are listed under IUCN Redbook as the most critically endangered primate species and globally, they are fewer than 900 individuals that thrive in only Uganda, Rwanda, and the Democratic Republic of Congo (DRC).
 Because they are endangered, many people from all parts of the world fly into East Africa mainly to see the mountain gorillas in their natural habitat.
 Some tourists book through tour operators, while others just hire 4×4 cars in Nairobi and drive their own adventure through Uganda to Bwindi Impenetrable forest for this activity.

-However, given the fact that they are at risk of extinction today, it is of importance that their health status and numbers are taken note of to help in their effective protection and conservation in the wild.
-A periodic census for these rare species is conducted where conservationists and park authorities from different protected areas come together to ensure that the exercise is conducted successfully.
+However, given the fact that they are at risk of extinction today, it is important that their health status and numbers are taken note of to help in their effective protection and conservation in the wild.
+A periodic census for these rare species is conducted where conservationists and park authorities from different protected areas come together to e ensure that the exercise is conducted successfully.

 Mountain gorilla survey in the Virunga Mountains began in the 1970s at a time when Dian Fossey was also conducting her research work.
-Gorilla census in Bwindi Impenetrable Forest National Park was first done in 1997.
+The gorilla census in Bwindi Impenetrable Forest National Park was first done in 1997.

 Given the rigorous conservation and protection, this census also indicated a slight increase in the number of these rare apes and this makes the rare mountain gorillas the only primate species whose population is a bit increasing.
 Despite their current population of about 900 plus other likely dangers, the rare mountain gorillas are still listed in the IUCN Redbook as the most critically endangered species on earth.